Dr. Lindsey A. Smogor, DVM

 Dr. Thomas relocated to Flagstaff, AZ and started in a mixed animal practice where she could continue to see the wide variety of animals that she loves.
 After 2 years in the cold northern country, she decided it was time to move back home to the desert she loves.
 Not finding a compatible mixed animal practice in Tucson, Dr. Thomas entered into a small animal practice serving cats, dogs and ferrets.
 She has been practicing small animal medicine for the past 7 years and is very passionate about providing the best care to all her patients.

 Dr. Thomas is also a Certified Veterinary Medical Acupuncturist and loves to combine the arts of alternative medicine with traditional western medicine to help the whole patient.
-She became certified through the CSU acupuncture program in 2008 and has been practicing this form of Traditional Chinese Medicine with great success for the past 9 years.
+She became certified through the CSU acupuncture program in 2008 and has been practicing this form of Traditional Chinese Medicine with great success.

 Currently Dr. Thomas is pursuing becoming a Diplomate of the American Board of Veterinary Practitioners.
 The requirements for certification require extensive research and a write up of two medical cases demonstrating specialist level skills and knowledge, as well as complete a rigorous examination to test such knowledge.
 She is embarking on this journey to show her dedication to excellence in Veterinary Medicine.

-Dr. Thomas is very excited about the opportunity to join Jackpot Veterinary Center; focusing on patient care and close relationships with their owners.
+Dr. Thomas is very excited about the opportunity to be part of Jackpot Veterinary Center; focusing on patient care and close relationships with their owners.

 Outside of work Dr. Thomas is very busy with a wonderful loving husband, 3 great kids, 5 dogs, 2 cats, 2 horses and a box turtle.
 Even with all that she can still find time to read a great novel or get in a desert hike or trail ride.